Electrosynthesis Reactor E-Series/Septa, 30 Mm OD, Divided Cell, 2x4-Port

-Electrosynthesis Reactor E-series is a two-compartment batch cell that contains a solution of the substrates and reagents and it is operating for the time needed to complete the desired reaction until all the starting material in working electrode compartment is consumed.
+Electrosynthesis Reactor E-series is a two-compartment batch cell that contains a solution of the substrates and reagents and it is operating for the time needed to complete the desired reaction until all the starting material in the working electrode compartment is consumed.
 The electrolytes in working and counter electrode compartments are separated by ion-exchange membrane or nanoporous membrane (13 mm dia.).
 The reaction mixture can be stirred using a magnetic stirrer to have a homogeneous concentration throughout the working and/or counter electrode compartment.

 In this reactor, a solid anode (positive) and cathode (negative) are installed in Tantalum clips.
-If 3-electrode setup is required, the reference electrode is mounted in the working electrode compartment.
-Such electrode assembly is introduced into a solution containing the substrate and a supporting electrolyte, in order to carry the current through the cell separated be the membrane.
+If a 3-electrode setup is required, the reference electrode is mounted in the working electrode compartment.
+Such electrode assembly is introduced into a solution containing the substrate and a supporting electrolyte, in order to carry the current through the cell separated by the membrane.

 The reactor elements are constructed with materials that are inert to most of the aqueous/organic reaction environments (PEEK, FKM/FFKM O-Rings).
 The construction of this reactor is liquid- and gas-tight.